terryvision design servicesUser Interface DesignUsability TestingIllustration

 (This is my own Contract Design Service)

-2. Site Designer, Administrator, and Partner in the subscription service: OEX Options - http://www.oexoptions.com
+3. OEX Options - September 2006 to December 2011 - Site Designer, Administrator, and Partner in the subscription service: http://www.oexoptions.com

-4. Oct 17, 2005 to Oct 17, 2006 - Worked a one-year contract for Network Appliance (NetApp) in Sunnyvale, Ca. I provided Web Design, Instructional Design, and Graphic Design services.
+4. Oct 17, 2005 to Oct 17, 2006 - One-year contract for Network Appliance (NetApp) in Sunnyvale, Ca. I provided Web Design, Instructional Design, PowerPoint skills, and Graphic Design services.

 5. 2001 thru 2002 - Completed 18-month contract with Quark, Inc (http://www.quark.com) in Denver, Colorado.